Tallahassee LGBTQIA Discrimination Attorney

 • HR complaint records that received no follow-up

-Even when the claimant’s evidence in an LGBTQIA discrimination case shows that an adverse employment action was motivated by discrimination, employers accused of LGBTQIA discrimination can offer evidence showing that the employment decision was made for a legitimate, nondiscriminatory reason.
+Even when the claimant’s evidence in an LGBT+ discrimination case shows that an adverse employment action was motivated by discrimination, employers accused of LGBT+ discrimination can offer evidence showing that the employment decision was made for a legitimate, nondiscriminatory reason.
 However, if the employer offers a legitimate reason, an employee may rebut the employer’s assertion by presenting evidence that the purported reason was merely a pretext for discrimination.
 Evidence of a pretext can include:

 • Suspicious timing of an adverse employment action, such as a decision occurring shortly after an employer learns of a worker’s sexual orientation or transgender status